discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### New User Sandbox and the Trust System

 If your discussion area is be open to the public, new visitors will arrive that are initially strangers to the community.
-There is a [trust system in Discourse](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) where users can, over time, earn the trust of the community and automatically gain abilities to assist in governing the community.
+Discourse has a [trust system](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) where users can, over time, earn the trust of the community and gain abilities to assist in governing their community.

 Discourse is designed to offer safe defaults for public communities, even with no active moderation.

-> **0 (new) &rarr; 1 (basic) &rarr; 2 (regular) &rarr; 3 (veteran) &rarr; 4 (elder)**
+> **0 (new) &rarr; 1 (basic) &rarr; 2 (member) &rarr; 3 (regular) &rarr; 4 (leader)**

 All new users start out in a sandbox with restrictions for everyone's safety. **Trust level 0 (new) users _cannot_** &hellip;